The Rise Of Fully Autonomous AI Drones

 • Handle adverse weather

-As mentioned above, we are already into advanced stages of autonomous drones, with AI drones taking over various autonomous roles like remote site inspections, emergency use, vital deliveries to remote areas, and others.
+As mentioned above, we are already in the advanced stages of autonomous drones.
+AI drones take over various autonomous roles like remote site inspections, emergency use, and vital deliveries to remote areas.
 In a few years, we may see Artificial intelligence drones taking on even more autonomous roles.

-However, before that happens, the technology will have to prove its viability for commercial use.
-In short, there’s still some time left before we can have a pizzabot bringing our favorite Domino’s Pizza.
+However, before that happens, the technology must prove its viability for commercial use.
+In short, there’s still some time left before we can have a pizza bot bringing our favourite Domino’s Pizza.

 Fully Autonomous Drones and Airspace Safety